-Located on Woodward and Garfield between the Detroit Symphony Orchestra and the Detroit Institute of the Arts, Wayne State University and the College for Creative Studies, the museum is an innovative addition to Detroit’s vibrant Midtown neighborhood, and functions as a hub for the exploration of emerging ideas in the contemporary arts.
-The 22,000 square foot building, a former auto dealership, has been simply renovated to maintain its historic character.
-With its raw, flexible and cavernous spaces, the building is well suited to the exhibition of contemporary art.
-Our ambitious series of public programs includes lectures, musical performances, films, literary readings and educational activities for children.
+Located on Woodward and Garfield between the Detroit Symphony Orchestra and the Detroit Institute of the Arts, Wayne State University, and the College for Creative Studies, the Museum is an innovative addition to Detroit’s vibrant Midtown neighborhood and functions as a hub for the exploration of emerging ideas in the contemporary arts.
+The 22,000 square foot building, a former auto dealership, has been renovated to maintain its historic character.
+With its raw, flexible, and cavernous spaces, the building is well suited to the exhibition of contemporary art.
+Our ambitious series of public programs include lectures, musical performances, films, literary readings, and educational activities for children.

-MOCAD’s building has ground-level entry, with one accessible main entrance and is a one-story building with no need for stairs or elevators.
-The building is accessible by public transportation, and has designated handicap parking spaces.
+MOCAD’s building has a ground-level entry with one accessible main entrance.
+Our building is one-story, with no stairs or elevators.
+The building is accessible by public transportation and has designated accessible parking spaces.
 The assembly areas of the building are adaptable to integrated and dispersed wheelchair seating as necessary.
 MOCAD’s exhibit areas and counters are wheelchair-accessible.
-The gift store manager is aware of ADA requirements and trains staff how to assist those with extra needs.
+The gift store manager is aware of ADA requirements and trains staff on how to assist those with additional needs.
 Guided tours are available for those who are vision impaired.
 MOCAD has a list of sign language interpreters to call in as needed for our lectures and talks.
 Our bathrooms are wheelchair-accessible, with accessible sinks and water fountains.
 MOCAD has a designated staff member responsible for overseeing accessibility.
-Front desk staff are trained to address accessibility questions and service animal etiquette.
-If you are in need of accommodations, please contact Amy Corle at email@example.com.
+Front desk staff can address questions about accessibility and service animal etiquette.
+If you require accommodations, please contact us at 313-832-6622 or firstname.lastname@example.org.

 – Marsha Miro, 2006